5 Secrets to Smart Spending

 1. First, find out where your money goes.

 Write down everything you spend money on for two months: what you bought, the amount, and the date.
 Don’t forget to include items you bought with a credit or a debit card, or paid for by check.
-Software like Quicken and Mint will automatically track and categorize your spending for you, though you’ll need to manually enter cash purchases.
+Software like Quicken will automatically track and categorize your spending for you, though you’ll need to manually enter cash purchases.

 2. Identify your core expenses.